The best varieties of thalictrum and how to grow

 Many thalictrums originate from damp, often shaded situations, so tend to prefer those type of conditions, however, most will do well in moist, well-drained, humus-rich soil in a sheltered position, with or without shade, as long as their roots are not allowed to dry out.

-Thalictrums generally hate dry summers, so be prepared to water them in droughts especially in their first season.
+Thalictrums generally hate dry summers and drought, so be prepared to water them in droughts especially in their first season.
 It’s advisable to mulch well to help conserve moisture.

 How to grow thalictrum from seed